This article was updated on June 13, 2025 to reflect the picker app’s new batching capabilities.

-While one way to get more efficient is by grouping items by category, say fresh fruit first before going to dry goods, the ultimate goal is for the picker to go through the aisles just once.
+One way to get more efficient is by grouping items by category, say fresh fruit first before going to dry goods.
+However, that’s not enough.
+The categories should also be sequenced so that each packer moves through an aisle just once, on an optimal route.

-Reaching this optimum is key now that Jaya Grocer is part of Grab and is seeing a bigger volume of orders.
+This efficiency improvement is key, now that Jaya Grocer is part of Grab and is seeing a higher volume of orders.

-Our new system starts with getting each Jaya Grocer store’s master list into our system.
-This comprehensive list also has each item marked by a unique location code in the store, telling the picker which aisle, bay, and shelf it’s in.
+First, we got each Jaya Grocer store’s master list into our system.
+This list has each item marked by a unique location code in the store, telling us which aisle, bay, and shelf it’s in.

-Next, our backend system draws a location sequence path through the store, and this is displayed to the picker as a guided path.
+Then our backend system draws a location sequence path through the store, and this is displayed in-app, to the picker, as a guided path.

-We set an initial target to raise our 70 picking jobs per hour to 95 jobs done; our first pilot test surpassed this with 132 jobs done per hour.
+Our initial target was to get from an average of 70 picking jobs per hour to 95.
+In our first pilot test back in 2023, we surpassed this goal and reached 132 jobs done per hour instead!

-Outside of Malaysia, the picker app is being piloted in one of GrabMart’s busiest dark stores in Indonesia too, as we prepare to cover more GrabMart facilities across Southeast Asia.
+Outside of Malaysia, the picker app is available in GrabMart’s dark stores in Indonesia too, as we prepare to cover more GrabMart facilities across Southeast Asia.

 With the e-grocery boom predicted to continue, these backend improvements allow our operations to scale up while helping our staff be more efficient.